smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Navigation Destination/index.md

 Since some modules will not support sending a location, you should first check if the module supports this feature before trying to use it.
 Once you have successfully connected to the module, you can check the module's capabilities via the @![iOS]`SDLManager.systemCapabilityManager`!@@![android,javaSE,javaEE,javascript]`sdlManager.getSystemCapabilityManager()`!@ as shown in the example below.
 Please note that you only need to check once if the module supports sending a location, however you must wait to perform this check until you know that the SDL app has been opened (i.e. the `hmiLevel` is non-`NONE`).

 !!!
 NOTE
-If you discover that the module does not support sending a location or that your app does not have the right permissions, you should disable any buttons, voice commands, menu items, etc. in your app that would send the @![iOS]`SDLSendLocation`!@@![android,javaSE,javaEE]`SendLocation`!@ request.
+If you discover that the module does not support sending a location or that your app does not have the right permissions, you should disable any buttons, voice commands, menu items, etc. in your app that would send the @![iOS]`SDLSendLocation`!@@![android,javaSE,javaEE,javascript]`SendLocation`!@ request.
 !!!

 @![iOS]